johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/refactoring/refactoring_assistants.md

 Choose a few issues and plan the necessary refactoring task(s) to support them.
 You can start with the simplest refactoring tasks to avoid "breaking" the code or go big according to the pattern "**Most Valuable First**".
 There is no wrong path.
 Do whichever you find easier or most logical for you.

-Please note, you need only to "**plan**" the refactoring activities for this lab session, there is no need to implement the refactoring tasks (of course, if you want to do it, go ahead --- just remember that planning is the important part here).
+> _If the area of the code you're planning to change is hard to understand, consider applying the pattern **"Refactor to Understand" (OORP, p.127)**.
+> This allows you to use safe refactorings (like renaming or extracting methods) to gain clarity before deeper changes._

+> _You may also apply **"Expose the Design" (OORP, p.141)** — refactor parts of the system to better reflect their architectural role,
+> making it easier to support new responsibilities in line with the enhancement issue._

+**Note:** You are only required to **plan** the refactoring for this lab.
+Implementation is optional.

 Questions: